 So, you bought a camper.
 No, really, you bought a camper!
 Seriously, get excited because you are joining a great community and there are some seriously awesome times ahead of you!
 But first, you need gear.
 Yeah, a lot of gear.
 Don’t worry!
-We have you covered.
+Bonnie and I have you covered.

 First and foremost, let me give credit where credit is due.
 I did the same thing you are doing when I first got my camper: I got online and Googled how to outfit a new RV.
 Warren Petkovesk’s article on This Old Campsite came up and I started buying stuff off the list.

 Instead of forcing you to have to find out what works best for the RV and go search for a place to buy it, I have compiled a gear list for you and linked it all to Amazon.
 In general, we shop a lot at Amazon.
 We have Amazon Prime for two-day shipping (and movies… more on that in another post) and we have the Amazon Prime Rewards Credit Card, both of which we love.
 When you combine the two, you get 5% off your purchases at Amazon and the added bonus of 2% back at gas stations.

 (Disclaimer: When we link to places you can buy our stuff or places we stayed, we are using special codes which earn us commissions on the sales at no additional cost to you.
 Please see our Review Policy for more information.)

 Your hitch is one of the most important pieces of gear you can get and keeping everything about your hitch working properly is one of best ways of reducing headaches.

 Hitches for a travel trailer are very much a matter of personal preference.
 I suggest most folks towing a travel trailer should get some sort of weight-distributing hitch with sway control.
 It helps keep the back-end of your truck from sagging and keeps the trailer from swaying all over the place.